The pandemic really has us spinning last year. We are a family that loves to travel and our traveling was cut short because of Covid-19.

 Bearizona Wildlife Park

-Bearizona Wildlife Park is located in Northern Arizona, amongst the Kaibab National Forest in Williams, Arizona.
+Bearizona Wildlife Park is located in Northern Arizona, amongst the Kaibab National Forest.
 It is one hour south of the Grand Canyon’s South Rim, 30 minutes west of Flagstaff, and three hours southeast of Las Vegas, NV.

 Who Can Drive Through?